 We have Neslihan, an artist from Turkey.

 Vishal has been here since Jan 2019.
 He is into carpentry, creating community, dance and spiritual devotional practise.

-Sarah who is from Canada is moving here starting Sept 23 2018.
+Sarah (currently away until sometime in Oct 2020) who is from Canada is moving here starting Sept 23 2018.
 She originally wrote us:

 “I have been searching for a family-like community living situation in Toronto for some time now.
 I aspire to live amongst people who are diverse yet like minded in the way they view the world, environment and food and the Lotus Feast Community House appears to encompass all of that and more.

 I love living simply.
 A slower paced life where genuine connection is prioritized; connection with others, connection with nature and connections with oneself.
 A life filled with love, positive energy, joy, understanding, respect and cooperation.
 I am fortunate to currently have my life filled with family, nature, many forms of movement, bicycling, trips to the Saturday morning market and experimentation with hummus recipes and beet kavas.